"The person, be it gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid."

 The USA English M.A.
 Program welcomes applications for its concentrations in the areas of creative writing and literature.
 For information about the graduate program or for graduate advising, prospective students are encouraged to contact the Graduate Coordinator, Ellen Burton Harrington, or the English Department.
 Information about M.A.
 Program funding is available here.

 Students are admitted to the M.A. program in English each semester.
 Applications are due to Admissions on July 15 for Fall entry, December 1 for Spring entry, and May 1 for Summer entry.
 The University of South Alabama Graduate Application Form is available here.
-The following criteria supplement the Graduate School criteria (see Categories of Admission):

 - For the Literature Concentration, an undergraduate major in English or at least 30